USC-SQL/UnityActionAnalysis/README.md

 # Overview
-This repository provides the implementation of our paper "Static Analysis for Automated Identification of Valid Game Actions During Exploration" presented at the Foundations of Digital Games (FDG) 2022 conference.
+This repository provides the implementation of our paper "Static Analysis for Automated Identification of Valid Game Actions During Exploration" (FDG 2022).

 <p align="center">
 <img width="640" height="266" src="https://user-images.githubusercontent.com/61521182/183323280-a66dcf47-6bd7-4a6c-86b1-e30c6133a389.gif">